Common Reasons for Denial of an H-1B Visa

 In past years, this became a particular problem in cases where the H-1B petition stated that the employee would work offsite at a client location.
 USCIS wanted to know whether the employee would truly be working for the petitioning employer, or whether the employer was trying to get around the rules by acting as a "job shop," placing employees on subcontracting assignments.

 This contentious ground of denying H-1B petitions came to a head in the ITServe Alliance, Inc. v.
-United States Citizenship and Immigration Services litigation that began in October 2018 and settled in May 2020.
-Recognizing the unstable ground of the so-called 2010 Neufeld Memo, which later became part of the 2018 USCIS Policy Memo PM-602-0157, "Contracts and Itineraries Requirements for H-1B Petitions Involving Third-Party Worksites," USCIS agreed to rescind the Policy Memo, and did so in June, 2020.
+United States Citizenship and Immigration Services litigation, which began in October 2018 and settled in May 2020.
+Recognizing the unstable ground of the so-called 2010 Neufeld Memo, which later became part of the 2018 USCIS Policy Memo PM-602-0157, "Contracts and Itineraries Requirements for H-1B Petitions Involving Third-Party Worksites," USCIS agreed to rescind the Policy Memo, and did so in June 2020.

 The good news going forward is that USCIS no longer should deny H-1B petitions solely because the employee will work at a client location.
 For a previously denied petition, employers either can file a new petition or go to court to overturn the denial.